We have over 22 years of experience in the Supply of Industrial Vacuum Systems

 System Description: Central industrial vacuum system

-Vacuuming of coal and coal dust from within the multiple floors of the building using vacuum points positioned throughout, allowing for the coal to be reclaimed into existing silo.
+Vacuuming of coal spliiage, coal dust and coal fines from within the multiple floors of the building using vacuum points positioned throughout, allowing for the coal to be reclaimed into existing silo.

 Open belt conveyors leading to an excessive build-up of coal and coal dust on the floors and horizontal surfaces.